cnobile2012/VoltageControlledPWM/README.rst

      the multimeter probes to TP3 (Sweep) and TP0 (GND).
 Double check that the supply voltage is at 50% of your driving voltage then adjust R9 so the voltage on the multimeter is as close to 0 (zero) volts as possible.
   4. The R11 trimmer is used to set the peak-to-peak of the sweep voltage.
-Put the scope probes on TP3 (Sweep) and TP0 (GND) and set the scope channel to DC.
 Set the variable power supply to your drive voltage 5V or 3.3V and attach it to J3 (Voltage Control Input).
-Adjust R11 so that the scope shows plus 5V.
-Adjust the supply to 0 (zero) volts (or short the two pins on J3) and check that the voltage on the scope is -5V.
+Attach the multimeter probes to TP3 (Sweep) and TP0 (GND).
+Adjust R11 so that the multimeter shows plus 5V.
+Adjust the supply to 0 (zero) volts (or short the two pins on J3) and check that the voltage on the multimeter is -5V.
 See note 1 below.
   5. Check the PWM.
-Adjust the supply voltage to 50% and check that the PWM is 50%, then adjust the supply to 0 (zero) (or just short the two pins on J3) Check that the PWM is 0 (zero) volts.
+Adjust the supply voltage to 50% as was done in step 3 above and check that the PWM is 50%, then adjust the supply to 0 (zero) (or just short the two pins on J3) Check that the PWM is 0 (zero) volts.

 Notes:

   1. In order to get 0 (full off) and 5/3.3 Volts (full on), on the PWM the sweep voltage may need to be slightly more than 10V peak-to-peak keeping the maximum triangle wave voltage at 10V peak-to-peak.
   2. TP1 gives you a square wave output, however it is not used in the calibration.
+  3. On Version 1 of the PCB the silk screen for the test points are rather small and difficult to read.
+This will be fixed in version 2 of the PCB.
+     The photos below should help with identifying which TP is which.

 ==============
 PCBs Version 1